dotnet/docs/docs/fsharp/tour.md

 ## Pipelines and Composition

 Pipe operators such as `|>` are used extensively when processing data in F#.
 These operators are functions that allow you to establish "pipelines" of functions in a flexible manner.
-The following example walks through how you could take advantage of these operators to build a simple functional pipeline:
+The following example walks through how you can take advantage of these operators to build a simple functional pipeline:

 [!code-fsharp[Pipelines](../../samples/snippets/fsharp/tour.fs#L227-L282)]